isomerpages/wsg-vca/_browse-vcas-by-sector/Education/Choong Fong Ling.md

 <p>Director (Communications &amp; Marketing), Singapore University of Social
 Sciences</p>
 </blockquote>
-<p>Fong Ling is a consummate communications and marketing practitioner.
-She
+<p>Fong Ling is an experienced communications and marketing professional
-spent a large part of her career building, leading and mentoring teams of communications professionals in global and regional corporations in the whole spectrum of brand strategy, corporate communications, content marketing strategy development, executive leadership communications, crisis/change communications, media relations, change communications, government relations, employer branding, digital marketing, and demand generation campaign planning &amp; management.</p>
-<p>In 2017, she took the opportunity to contribute back to the Singapore’s
+who has spent the majority of her career leading teams in global and regional organisations.</p>
+<p>Through these experiences, she has mastered a wide range of skills — from
+executive communications to employer branding, government relations and digital marketing.</p>
+<p>Her latest career move was in 2017, when she ventured into the education
-globally well ranked education industry and joined Singapore’s newest autonomous university, Singapore University of Social Sciences as the Brand, Communications &amp; Marketing Director.</p>
+sector and joined the Singapore University of Social Sciences (SUSS).
+Testament to her skills as a marketing expert, the brand value of SUSS trippled within just four years of her taking the reins as Head of Brand, Communication and Marketing.</p>
-<p>Within four years, the University brand equity increased three-fold and
-continue to make an impact in lifelong learning and social good through its students, alumni and community and industry partners.
-She graduated from NUS with a Bachelor of Arts (Economics &amp; Linguistics), has a Graduate Diploma in Marketing, and is a Certified Career Service Provider (CCSP) with the National Career Development Association, USA.</p>
-<p></p>
+<p>Drawing on her wealth of experience as a leader and mentor in the field,
+Fong Ling hopes to motivate and guide others to reach their career goals.</p>
 <p></p><a class="isomer-image-wrapper" href="https://form.gov.sg/677f33889b92dd01567180d3"><img style="width: 20%;" height="auto" width="100%" alt="" src="/images/CONNECT_WITH_ME.png"></a>
 <p></p>